 In math, linear means a straight line graph, meaning twice the input produces twice the output (proportionally, linearly, also 5x input produces 5x the output, etc.) Gamma is non-linear logarithmic processing, done to correct for CRT monitors which show data as if it had been raised to the exponent of 2.2 (roughly numerically approximate to squared, exponent of 2), with the high values leaving the low values far behind (lost, dark).
 So for the CRT, we have to prepare by first doing Gamma Correction, by applying exponent 1/2.2 to the data first, offsetting the expected losses, so the image will come out of the CRT right, i.e., linear again for the eye to see.

 Now and then, I get email... :) Charles Poynton's gamma articles have made the statement that we would still need to use gamma even if we no longer use CRT monitors.
-It's impossible to agree with his suggestion about the eye, however it was better to continue to use gamma for the reason that we do continue, because continuing to use gamma for compatibility prevented obsoleting and rendering incompatible 100% of the world's existing images and video systems.
+It's impossible to agree with his comment about the eye, however it certainly was better to continue to use gamma for the reason that we do continue, because continuing to use gamma for compatibility prevented obsoleting and rendering incompatible 100% of the world's existing images and video systems.
 That must have been a very easy decision, it was vastly easier than starting over, since the world is full of gamma images, and especially since gamma has become easy and inexpensive to implement (it's just a chip now).
 Compatibility is a great and best reason to continue using gamma (even if LCD has no use for it).